 Modeling explores the changing role of 3D modeling and 3D printing in art and design.
 A rapidly expanding range of technologies and materials provides new and exciting possibilities for models, molds, and parts for jewelry and object making.
 The course will address and apply concepts and technologies of 3D modeling, CAD/CAM + RP (computer aided design / computer aided manufacturing / rapid prototyping), 3D printing, and fabrication processes.
-Through a project- based curriculum, the course will challenge each student to apply these technologies to create work that remains unique to their individual vision.
+Through a project-based curriculum, the course will challenge each student to apply these technologies to create work that remains unique to their individual vision.
 3D modeling and rendering with Rhino, and output to the CNC (computer numerical control) milling machine, Solidscape 3D wax printer, FDM fused deposition modeling – 3D printing) and printing through service bureaus provide new opportunities in the presentation and creation of new work right here in our studio.
 Readings, essays, and discussion offer the integrated seminar experience.
 Visiting artists, field trips, and presentations supplement the activity in the department.
 Open to sophomore Jewelry + Metals majors.
-Recommended as an elective for Craft + Material Culture majors, sculpture, ID, Interior Design, biomedical art, and other students with 3D modeling interest.
+Recommended as an elective for Craft + Design majors, sculpture, ID, interior architecture, life sciences illustration, and other students with a 3D modeling interest.

 Jewelry + Metals: Pewter